-The beautiful texture in this sweater is so soothing and can be made into with either a sleeveless, above or below the elbow or a full sleeved sweater according to your preference.
+The beautiful texture in this sweater is so soothing and can be made into either a sleeveless, above or below the elbow, or a full-sleeved sweater according to your preference.

 A textured yet stylish poncho with a slit turtle neck made to fit different occasions as it can be buttoned up or left unbuttoned and paired with another shirt.